The Perils of Dingleberries

 These little bits of feces that get stuck in your dog's fur aren’t (usually) harmful to your pup if they fall out on their own or your dog attends them through self-grooming.
 But they can become a bit gross and uncomfortable if they hang in there for long.
 If your dog is particularly furry, you may not notice the little bits hanging until they’ve dried onto their furry pantaloons.
 And a tiny dingleberry can turn into a bigger dingleberry if it gathers more poop over time.

 Dingleberries have a cute-sounding name, but heavy matting around the rear of your longhaired pet, whether a dog or cat, can actually become life-threatening by causing an obstruction that prevents your pet from pooping.
 Gross huh?
-This condition has a name that’s nowhere near as charming.
-Pseudocoprostasis, more commonly known as a “fecal mat,” usually requires veterinary attention.
+This condition has a name that’s nowhere near as charming: Pseudocoprostasis, or more commonly known as a “fecal mat,” usually requires veterinary attention.

 Let's get down to business.
-How do you gently harvest and discard those dingleberries?
+How do you gently remove and discard those dingleberries?
 It's not a particular pleasant task, but it's necessary for your pup's comfort and hygiene.
 You might be tempted to just grab and yank off those little dried fruits, but resist this quick “fix.”
 It’s bound to hurt your dog, and you’ll make them shy of you poking around under their tail in the future.
 No one enjoys anything yanking at the hair in their tender private parts.
 You could even get nipped or scratched if you startle or hurt your dog.
-Ripping the Band-Aid off isn’t the best option in this situation.

 First, carefully trim any hair that's matted or tangled around the affected area.
 This may get rid of the worst of those little danglies.
 If you want to retain your pup’s cute butt fluff and don’t want to cut chunks out of it, use a pair of gloves and a damp cloth to soak and gently wipe away the dingleberries.
 If they are particularly stubborn, a sit-down bath in warm water and fanny foam with dog-safe shampoo can help loosen things up.
 You may want to take advantage of the situation by giving your dog an all-over bath so they emerge clean and sweet-smelling from nose to tail.